mapbender/mapbender-documentation/en/functions/backend/layerset.rst

 As soon a WMS service is integrated in a layerset, it is linked as a layerset-instance within the application.

-The screenshot above shows the `bound instance <layerset.rst#shared-and-bound-instances>`_ ``2/28`` based on a WMS service.
-The associated data source is number 2, the layerers instance itself has the number 28.
+The screenshot above shows the `bound instance <#shared-and-bound-instances>`_ ``2/28`` based on a WMS service.
+The associated data source is number 2, the layer's instance itself has the number 28.
 It is based on the WhereGroup OSM service and can be configured for the application in this dialog.

 **The properties of the WMS-Capabilities:**